 ISM Semiannual Report On Business® (Released in May and December)

-— The ISM Semiannual Report provides insight into both the manufacturing and non-manufacturing sectors of the U.S. economy.
+— The ISM Semiannual Economic Forecast provides insight into both the manufacturing and non-manufacturing sectors of the U.S. economy.
 The data in the Report compares information from the previous report versus what current conditions are.
-This Report also offers a forecast for the next six months.
+This Report also offers a forecast for the next six months and several special questions.

-A: The PMI is a composite index used only in the Manufacturing Report On Business®.
-Prior to September 1, 2001, the acronym (PMI) stood for Purchasing Managers' Index.
-ISM now uses only the acronym, PMI, due to ISM's name change and concurrent move to broaden our reach into strategic supply management beyond the purchasing function.
+The PMI® is a composite index used only in the Manufacturing Report On Business®.
+Prior to September 1, 2001, the acronym (PMI®) stood for Purchasing Managers' Index.
+ISM now uses only the acronym, PMI®, due to ISM's name change and concurrent move to broaden our reach into strategic supply management beyond the purchasing function.

-A: The PMI is a composite index based on the diffusion indexes for the following five indicators at equal weights:
+The PMI® is a composite index based on the diffusion indexes for the following five indicators at equal weights: